Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 I looked into some details on his surgery.

-They actually took out a lot more of uh uh tissue than was infected or that was cancerous uh as a I think as a as a mechanism to stop it dead in its tracks, and there are a lot of people who think they have.
+They actually took out a lot more of tissue than was infected or that was cancerous as a, I think, as a mechanism to stop it dead in its tracks.

-But uh but still people are whispering about it, and they are saying what you just said, that's why we need a younger vice president, hopefully somebody who's conservative.
+But still, people are whispering about it, and they are saying what you just said.

-Uh, you got somebody in mind that you like?
+You got somebody in mind that you like?

-Well, I I I personally like Romney a lot.
+Well, I personally like Romney a lot.

-I I think that he's very telegenic, he's very he's very intelligent.
+I think that he's very telegenic.

-Um, you know, he's a can-do kind of a guy.
+You know, he's a can-do kind of a guy.

-I don't mean to spout the line, but but I have a lot of respect for him, and I think that he's articulate, which is something I think we really need.
+I don't mean to spout the line, but I have a lot of respect for him, and I think that he's articulate, which is something I think we really need.

 Perhaps so.